 Careers in Boston

-Boston is now ranked number two in the world for employer activity, a clear sign that the city is a great place to study and begin a career in.
+Boston is now ranked among the top cities in the world for employer activity, a clear sign that the city is a great place to study and begin a career in.

 In fact, many of the city's biggest industries and companies employ graduates straight out of university.
 Some of the biggest sectors include trade, manufacturing, biotechnology and life sciences.